MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 * there are paths in use longer than 255 characters ( https://github.com/MetPX/sarrac/issues/39 )

-Over the ensuing two years, these edge cases have been dealt with and we fully expect to deploy version 2 mirroring to operations very soon.
+* clashes in symbols, causing sed to crash ( https://github.com/MetPX/sarrac/issues/80 )

+Over the ensuing two years, these edge cases have been dealt with and deployment finally happenned with the transition to U1 in January 2020.
+It is expected that the delay in files appearing on the second file system will be on the order of five minutes after they are written on the source tree, or 72 times faster than rsync (see next section for performance info), but we don´t have concrete metrics yet.

+The question naturally arose, if the directory tree cannot be traversed, how do we know that the source and destination trees are the same?
+A program to pick random files on the source tree is used to feed an sr_poll, which then adjusts the path to compare it to the same file on the destination.
+Over a large number of samples, we get a quantification of how accurate the copy is.
+The plugin for this comparison is still in development.